 When determining the best water for your coffee, there are three things to consider: hardness, PH, and TDS.

 Some water contains more calcium ions than others.
 This water is usually referred to as hard water.
 Besides calcium, the other minerals that make up hard water include sulfates, chlorides, bicarbonates, and magnesium carbonates.
 The target calcium hardness level in water is 68 milligrams per liter or 4 grains.
 Up to 5 grains and 85 milligrams per liter of calcium hardness is acceptable.
+You can install a system in your home to produce soft water.

 Total Dissolved Solid (TDS)